• Skip to primary navigation

 stack of Harissa Sweet Potato Latkes with Spiced Yogurt, Mint and Pomegranate {gluten-free}

-Chickpea flour adds a bit of nutty flavor and protein while keeping these naturally gluten-free.
-Sweet potatoes, harissa and smoked paprika pair well with thick skyr or greek yogurt threaded with slivered mint, toasted cumin and plenty of garlic.
+Chickpea flour adds a bit of nutty flavor while keeping these naturally gluten-free.
+Sweet potatoes, harissa and smoked paprika pair well with thick skyr or greek yogurt threaded with slivered mint, dill, and plenty of garlic.
 Pomegranate arils add pop and crunch.
 The result?
 Sweet potato cakes that are crispy on the outside, soft on the inside, a little smoky, a little spicy, all doused in a cooling sauce and prettied up with pomegranate.

 plates of Harissa Sweet Potato Latkes with Spiced Yogurt, Mint and Pomegranate {gluten-free}